 I recently saw some articles in the newspaper that shocked me.
 In Egypt, a bus with Christian pilgrims was attacked, and several Christians were killed.
 Further in Pakistan, a Christian field worker named Asia Noreen (Bibi) was drinking from a mug of her work colleagues on a hot day (in Pakistan, Christians are considered unclean to the main religion, so she shouldn't have done this) and after being challenged she defended her Christian religion against verbal attacks.
 This was sufficient to sentenced her to death and she was put in prison for several years despite having small children at home.
-Two of politicians who spoke in her favor have been killed.
-Only after high media attention and intervention, an acquittal was finally announced in the appeal.
+Two of the politicians who spoke in her favor were killed.
+Only after high media attention and interventions, an acquittal was finally announced in the appeal.
 However, an enraged mass of people has formed, which demands the removal of the judges who proclaimed the acquittal, as well as the immediate death of the Christian woman.
 The state was impressed by this and would like to reopen the case.
 The Christian was prohibited from leaving Pakistan, but has eventually managed to do so.
 She lives now in a secret place - hiding - with the risk of being found and cruelly killed one day.

 Especially in the latter case it is pretty obvious that the Christian's offense was a trifle and the entire overreaction to it, is more about showing the world that both Christianity and the western world, where it is most widespread, are rejected.
 The poor field worker has to suffer on that behalf.

 With such news, one is quickly tempted to have negative thoughts towards such radical, other believers.
 But if we hate, we are no better than those who do wrong.